Jaisocx-Tools/Workspace/code/ts/www/CssTools/CssCleanStart/README.md

-When You start fresh project from scratch, You have at once the index.html with responsive markup, and You are able to set the look and feel of Your site in few minutes, via setting very few vriables, like text color, background color and font family.
+When You start fresh project from scratch, You have at once the index.html with responsive markup, and You are able to set the look and feel of Your site in few minutes, via setting very few variables, like text color, background color and font family.

 In this index.html template,